jhill800/Resume/README.md

-# Resume
+# Resume Website
-This is an HTML site that expands on my resume.
-I created this website because I am interested in web development, but havent yet had the oppurtunity to learn more about it through my coursework.
-I plan to expand this website as I learn more about web development.
+This is an HTML site that expands on my resume which can be viewed at https://jhill800.github.io/Resume/.
+I created this website because I am interested in web development, but have not yet had the oppurtunity to learn more about it through my coursework.
+I've been using this site as a way to impliment new concepts as I further my understanding of web development with HTML.
+I plan to expand this website to include a full portfolio and a blog.